Sumba: Culture

+Thus West Sumba is more ethnically and linguistically diverse.
+Both systems exist simultaneously with a 3-tier class system (aristocracy, common people and slaves) assimilated in such a way that - paradoxically - it does not impair the egalitarian functioning of the Western segmentary societies.

+Villages almost always include members of several clans, because at each generation many of the youngest ones settle in villages other than the one they originated from - which may belong to an allied clan and not their own original clan and lineage.

+As of 2021, Sumba is the last place on Earth where societies have remained close to the traditions of South-East Asian hill tribes and still build megalithic monuments such as dolmens for collective burials: 100 new megalithic tombs are still built each year on the island.
+But this too is reflected in the East / West divide: the Western segmentary societies build many more dolmens than the Eastern stratified societies; and dolmens in the east are larger, more richly ornated and are reserved for the royal clan.
+Waingapu, a Kodi village in the west of Sumba, has some 1,400 dolmens - one of the highest concentrations on the island.

-The Sumbanese people speak a variety of closely related Austronesian languages and have a mixture of Austronesian and Melanesian ancestry.
+The Sumbanese have a mixture of Austronesian and Melanesian ancestry.
+Sumba is home to 24 ethnic groups who speak nine Austronesian languages, some of these including several dialects.
 The largest language group is the Kambera language, spoken by a quarter of a million people in the eastern half of Sumba.

 Twenty-five to thirty percent of the population practices the animist Marapu religion.
 The remainder are Christian, a majority being Dutch Calvinist with a substantial minority being Roman Catholic.
 A small number of Sunni Muslims can be found along the coastal areas.
+The younger generations seem to reject Marapu.
+This may be at least in part because the only functioning schools are Catholic and embracing that religion is required to attend school.
+Whatever the cause, the difference is significant compared to some other traditional places such as Waerebo, where the locals have a Christian first name and a traditional second name.

 Sumba is famous for ikat textiles, particularly very detailed hand-woven ikat.
 The process of dyeing and weaving ikat is labor-intensive and one piece can take months to prepare.
+Ikat from West Sumba is notably different to that produced in the East: its only designs are geometric motifs and it usually includes a part that imitates a reticulated python skin.

 Development and living standards

 Sumba is one of the poorer islands of Indonesia.

 Health

-A relatively high percentage of the population suffers from malaria, although the illness is almost eradicated in the west part of the island.
+A relatively high percentage of the population suffers from malaria, although the illness is almost eradicated in the western part of the island.
 Infant mortality is high.